Livestock Auction

 2. Home Bidding: In this type of bidding, you claim ownership of the animal.
 The animal will be directed to the processor you have pre-determined when you register.
 You will be responsible for the final call amount of the auctioneer (the Premium) as well as the market price of the animal (listed in the Sale Program).
 You must already have an established appointment with the processor you have selected.
 Purchases will only be released to registered processors.Home bidding is done using the YELLOW side of your bidder card!

-5. Feeder “Back-to-Farm” Base Bid Auction (Saturday)provides farms in the area the option to purchase feeder calves that will return to the farm.
-Some calves leave immediately following the sale; others leave Monday, as indicated in the sale program.
-All feeders are sold on an individual basis.
+5. The Feeder “Back-to-Farm” Base Bid Auction, held on Saturday, provides farms with the option to purchase feeder calves that will return to the farm.
+Some calves leave immediately following the sale, while others depart on Monday, as indicated in the sale program.
+All feeders are sold on an individual basis, and exhibitors do now have the option to reserve their feeders prior to the sale if they wish to take the animal home.
+As a result, all animals included in the sale are available for purchase.

-Only one registration and one bidder number are needed to participate in either sale!
+Only one registration and one bidder number are needed to participate in any of these participation opportunities.

 Payment Information: